ubnetdef/website/content/courses/syssec.md

 </table>

 # Student Instructors
 Student Instructors are responsible for running the class.
-Most questions, unless believed to be sensitive, should go to someone from this list.
+Most questions, unless believed to be sensitive, should be directed to a student instructor.

 <table class="table">
 	<thead>